Necia Apfel: Personal life

-She graduated magna cum laude from Tufts University and did graduate work at Radcliffe College and Northwestern University.
-Apfel has lectured about astronomy to children in the Chicago area and taught courses on the teaching of astronomy at National-Louis University in Evanston, Illinois.
-She is author of two college textbooks on astronomy and ten books for children.
-Apfel lives in Highland Park, Illinois.
-She is currently retired and is a volunteer and past President of the Friends of the Highland Park Public Library.
+Necia Halpern graduated magna cum laude from Tufts University and did graduate work at Radcliffe College and Northwestern University.
+She has lectured about astronomy to children in the Chicago area and taught courses on the teaching of astronomy at National-Louis University in Evanston, Illinois.

+She married Donald A. Apfel on September 7, 1952.
+They had two children.
+He predeceased her.
+She lives in Highland Park, Illinois.
+After retiring, she was a volunteer and past President of the Friends of the Highland Park Public Library.
+She is the author of two college textbooks on astronomy and ten books for children.